Comparing radiologists' gaze and saliency maps generated by interpretability methods for chest x-rays

 \subsection{Related work}

-In the field of interpretability, a few works have used \ac{ET} maps to evaluate an explanatory saliency map~\cite{attend,sidu,iris}. \citet{attend} collected \ac{ET} maps from participants listing objects present in natural images.
-They compared the data against the interpretability saliency maps for object-detection models, using the saliency map for the class with the highest score.
-In the field of medical images, \citet{iris} compared the Grad-CAM~\cite{gradcam} saliency maps against humans in the task of iris recognition. \citet{sidu} did similar work for classification tasks of retinal images.
-These works analyzed only binary medical tasks and did not evaluate a strong baseline related to the biases present in eye-tracking data. \citet{ibm} qualitatively checked the Grad-CAM saliency maps against \ac{ET} maps in \acp{CXR}, but no quantitative analysis was performed.
+In the field of interpretability, a few works have used \ac{ET} maps to evaluate explanatory saliency maps~\cite{attend,sidu,iris}.
+Ebrahimpour et al.~\cite{attend} collected \ac{ET} maps from participants listing objects present in natural images.
+They compared the data against the saliency maps of the object-detection models for the class with the highest score.
+In the field of medical images, Trokielewicz et al.~\cite{iris} compared the Grad-CAM~\cite{gradcam} saliency maps against humans in the task of iris recognition.
+Muddamsetty et al.~\cite{sidu} did similar work for classification tasks of retinal images.
+These works analyzed only binary medical tasks and did not evaluate a strong baseline related to the biases present in \ac{ET} data.
+Karargyris et al.~\cite{ibm} qualitatively checked the Grad-CAM saliency maps against \ac{ET} maps in \acp{CXR}, with no quantitative analysis.
 To the best of our knowledge, our study is the first to perform this quantitative analysis on \acp{CXR}.

-The field of automatic generation of \ac{ET} maps uses eye-tracking data as ground-truth and training data~\cite{centerbias}.
+The field of automatic generation of \ac{ET} maps uses \ac{ET} data as ground-truth and training data~\cite{centerbias}.
 We employ the same comparison metrics as this field, but we do not focus on generating a saliency map that best matches \ac{ET} maps.